veteran-scrap-removal/website/content/contact.md

 **5% off** new customers with a referral.
 To qualify, just tells us which of our customers referred you. (limit one per customer)

 **$15 Visa Gift Card** for referring.
-Someone you referred purchase one of our services and we send you a gift card. (no limit, really, so tell all your friends)
+Someone you referred purchases one of our services and we send you a gift card. (no limit, really, so tell all your friends)

 #### Current Specials: